RidhamAnand/Fluttter_Quiz_App/README.md

 Multiple-choice Options: Each question is presented with multiple-choice options, allowing the user to select their answer.

 Result Summary: After completing the quiz, users are directed to the result screen, which displays a summary of their performance.
-The summary includes the total number of questions attempted, the number of correct answers.
+The summary includes the total number of questions attempted, the number of correct answers, and the percentage of correct answers.

+Requirements
+Flutter SDK: Make sure you have Flutter SDK installed on your machine.
+You can download it from the official Flutter website.

+Dart: The app is built using the Dart programming language, which is bundled with Flutter.

+Contributing
+Contributions to the Flutter Quiz App are welcome!
+If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.